The ultimate guide to your Confluence AI copilot in 2026

 The built-in Atlassian Intelligence (Rovo) works inside Confluence, helping users create, summarize, and find content within that specific platform.
 An external connector, conversely, pulls Confluence data into another AI tool (like Microsoft Copilot), allowing you to search Confluence content from different apps you're already working in.

-Atlassian’s native Confluence AI copilot features are bundled into Confluence Cloud plans, with usage limited by AI credits per user.
-For external connectors, you typically pay for your Confluence subscription and an additional per-user license for the external copilot, which can become quite expensive.
+Atlassian's native Confluence AI copilot features are conveniently bundled into Premium and Enterprise Confluence Cloud plans.
+For external connectors, costs typically include your Confluence subscription and the per-user license for the external copilot tool you choose.

-A unified AI platform, like eesel AI, goes beyond a simple Confluence AI copilot by integrating knowledge from Confluence and all your other tools into a single source of truth.
-This enables a true AI agent to understand full context, take intelligent actions, automate complex workflows, and resolve issues, rather than just finding documents.
+A unified AI platform, like eesel AI, complements a Confluence AI copilot by integrating knowledge from Confluence and all your other tools into a single source of truth.
+This enables a true AI agent to understand full context and take intelligent actions, helping to resolve issues while utilizing your trusted Confluence documentation.

 Share this post